Grounds and Street care

 2017 Grass Cutting programme

-The Grass Cutting programme for 2017 will begin on Monday the 27th February.
-This programme covers the cutting of those Hampshire County Council highway verges and open spaces under the control of Winchester City Council .
-Each of these areas will get nine visits during March to October.
-The grass will be cut with arisings left in situ whilst paths will be blown clear.
+The Grass Cutting programme for 2017 began on Monday the 27th February.
+This programme covers the cutting of Hampshire County Council highway verges and open spaces under the control of Winchester City Council.
+Each of these areas will get nine visits during March to October (approximately every 4 weeks).
+The grass will be cut with arisings (cuttings) left in situ whilst paths will be blown clear.

-Contract Monitoring Officers will be carrying out checks of grass cutting work, however if you have any particular concerns regarding grass cutting in your area then please call the Customer Service Centre on 0300 300 0013
+Contract Monitoring Officers will be carrying out checks of grass cutting work, however if you have any particular concerns regarding grass cutting in your area, in particular any that may potentially be unsafe then please call the Customer Service Centre on 0300 300 0013.
+Voicemail messages can be left or use the online reporting app.

 Your Winchester App